SuyashLakhotia/RottenTomatoesCNN/README.md

 ## Dataset Description

-The dataset used are sentences from Pang and Lee's [movie review dataset](http://www.cs.cornell.edu/people/pabo/movie-review-data/) — `sentence polarity dataset v1.0`.
-There are 5,331 positive and 5,331 negative sentences, formed from a vocabulary size of ~20,000.
+The dataset used is Pang and Lee's movie review dataset (`sentence polarity dataset v1.0` from [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/)), which consists of 5,331 positive and 5,331 negative sentences, formed from a vocabulary size of ~20,000.

 ### Preprocessing